Shane Holloway

 ()

 I had the privilege of serving the American people on a 6 month tour.
-As an engineer on a multi-disciplined team of designers, engineers, product, and procurement experts, we dove deep into the Unemployment Insurance service experiences across our 50 States and 3 territories.
+As an engineer on a multi-disciplined team of designers, engineers, product, and procurement experts, we dove deep into the Unemployment Insurance service experiences across our 50 states and 3 territories.
 Our discovery sprint focused on uncovering and advising where application of modern design and technology could result in better service delivery to the American people while at the same time addressing identity theft related to Unemployment Insurance fraud.
 The sprint culminated in a report and briefing to the National Economic Council and Gene Sperling as part of the $1.9 trillion American Rescue Plan Act of 2021.

 Chief Development Officer, Principal Engineer, Principal Architect